 Right after his suspension, I asked the Superintendent if he could take some time out of his schedule to scare my son.
 I asked that he let my son know what he was doing to himself and his future, and I wanted him to hear from someone who has seen first-hand how many kids actually graduate who act like my son has been acting, and what their life looks like if they don’t graduate.

 He then spent his suspension doing hard labor.
-No television, or communication with friends, and he is thinking about where he’s like the do the community service that I expect him to do.
+No television, or communication with friends, and he is thinking about where he’s going to do the community service that I expect.
 I told him if he doesn’t pick a place, I’ll pick it for him.

 And so, I will keep on keeping.
 I will do my best, and I know my son and I will make it through this mess, together.
 Because regardless of who’s to blame here, the one thing he needs from me right now is to be firm and stand my ground.
 And I just can’t do that if I am wallowing in self-doubt and guilt.